 Here at Plymouth Cards, we want to take a moment to share some of our thoughts on what actually makes the “perfect” photo for your holiday cards.

 Consider using another big event from the year.
 If your family celebrated an anniversary, graduation, new baby, new spouse…share that beautiful and memorable moment.
 Let others share in your joy!
+This is our card from Christmas 2018.

 Instead of putting everyone in their “Sunday best” and watching them twitch and tug at their clothing, coordinate favorite outfits that bring out their personality.
 Let your photos reflect your everyday, fun-loving, slightly imperfect, incredible family as they really are.
 All of these work perfectly.